marcopennekamp/lore/specification/multi-functions.md

 The usual syntax for function type parameters in many programming languages is: `foo<A, B, C>(...)`.
 This is *not* possible in Lore, because functions are dispatched to at run time and thus the compiler cannot anticipate which function is being called.
 Hence, **direct assignments** to function type parameters are impossible.
 Even a `.fixed` call simply performs multiple dispatch at compile time, without directly assigning type parameters.

-The **annotation syntax** has the advantage that it's clearly separated from the function head, which improves readability.
+The **annotation syntax** `@where` has the advantage that it's clearly separated from the function head, which improves readability.
 The `@` in front of `where` also helps to put initial visual focus on the function head.
-In contrast, the **inline syntax** is more concise and provides better visual clarity when only one or two type parameters without bounds are desired.
+In contrast, the **inline syntax** `where` is more concise and provides better visual clarity when only one or two type parameters without bounds are desired.
 The inline syntax and annotation syntax cannot be used at the same time.

 Because type parameters are assigned from argument types, all type parameters declared with a function must be **contained in at least one parameter type**.
 Function declarations such as this are illegal: